By His Bootstraps: Plot summary

 He lives through the same scene for the third time, then realizes that he is now free of Diktor.
 Bob ponders the nature of the 20th-century society he lives in, finding it seedy and depressing.
 He is sure he no longer has time to finish his thesis, but it is obviously incorrect anyway, so he decides he will go back to the future through the Time Gate.
-He first collects the items on Diktor's list, which seem to be things a 20th-century man could find useful in making himself king in the future, intentionally writing a bad check for the purchases, after persuading the cashier that the check is good.
-He then visits a woman he had been dating, but has begun to dislike, and has his way with her, smugly intending to never see her again.
+While setting the Gate, he finds two things beside the controls: his hat, and a notebook containing translations between English words and the language of Diktor's subjects.
+He returns to his own time and collects the items on Diktor's list, which seem to be things a 20th-century man could find useful in making himself king in the future, intentionally writing a bad check for the purchases, after persuading the cashier that the check is good.
+He then visits a woman he had been dating, but has begun to dislike, and has his way with her, smugly intending to never see her again, and leaving his hat in her apartment.
 He phones his past self as a prank, quickly hanging up.
 After returning to the future, he adjusts the Gate to send himself back to a point ten years earlier, to give himself time to establish himself as the local chieftain.
-Thus he hopes to preempt Diktor's influence, charting his own course instead.
-While setting the Gate, he finds two things beside the controls: his hat, and a notebook containing translations between English words and the language of Diktor's slaves.
+In doing so he hopes to preempt Diktor's influence, charting his own course instead.

-He sets himself up as chief, taking precautions against the arrival of Diktor.
-He adopts the name Diktor, which is simply the local word for "chief."
+Bob sets himself up as chief, taking precautions against the arrival of Diktor.
+He even adopts the name Diktor, which is simply the local word for "chief."
 He experiments with the Time Gate, hoping to see the High Ones.
 Once, he does catch a glimpse of one and has a brief mental contact with it.
 The experience is so traumatizing that he runs away screaming, for the creature feels such sadness and other deep emotions that a 20th-century go-getter like Bob cannot bear it.
 He forces himself to return long enough to shut down the Gate, then stays away from it for more than two years.
 He does not notice that his hair has begun to whiten prematurely, as a result of the stress and shock.
-Having worn out the notebook through long use, he copies its text into a new, identical, one.
+Having worn out the notebook through long use, he copies its text into a new, identical one.